How to Make Personalized DIY Seed Envelopes

-As you would with fabric, start with the length of the packet and run the stack through your sewing machine.
-Continue along the bottom and the final length. ***Remember to keep the top of the packet open so you can fill it with any kind of seed your heart desires!***
+As you would with fabric, start with the length of the envelope and run the stack through your sewing machine.
+Continue along the bottom and the final length. ***Remember to keep the top of the envelope open so you can fill it with any kind of seed your heart desires!***

-Once all your seeds are inside the packet, run the last short side through your sewing machine to close the top.
+Once all your seeds are inside the envelope, run the last short side through your sewing machine to close the top.
 Trim off any excess thread and you’re done!

 More later!
 The craft room is calling, and I must go…